mstovenour/virt-compose/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Add vm management commands for VM lifecycle statages
-- [x] Some completed thing
+- [x] Add usb device mount support
-- [ ] Something that still needs to be done
+- [ ] Add "net" subcommands to build networks from ./nets definitions

 See the [open issues](https://github.com/mstovenour/virt-compose/issues) for a list of proposed features (and known issues).